Find out about the VAT liability of insurance transactions and insurance related services.

 9.1 What insurance brokers and agents are

-The EU VAT Directive exempts (insurance) related services performed by insurance brokers and insurance agents.
+The VAT Act 1994 Schedule 9 Group 2 item 4 exempts (insurance) related services performed by insurance brokers and insurance agents when acting in an intermediary capacity.

-It’s important to view this phrase as a whole and apply the exemption only where insurance related services (as defined in section 8) are supplied by insurance brokers and agents.
+It’s important to view this paraphrase as a whole and apply the exemption only where insurance related services (as defined in section 8) are supplied by insurance brokers and agents.

 Generally speaking, the kind of services covered by the exemption are those that are traditionally carried out by insurance brokers or agents (that is, arranging insurance contracts and performing related follow up services such as amendments to cover and claims handling).